bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 # Bryan's Preferred Foundry Modules

-Cultivated list of Foundry Modules that play nicely together without creating an overwhelming amount of UI options or causing noticable FPS drops.
+My personally cultivated list of Foundry Modules that play nicely together without creating an overwhelming amount of UI options or causing noticable FPS drops; not everyone has a new computer.
 Collectively they set up a solid foundation for any D&D 5e and Pathfinder 2e campaign.

 ## Core Settings
 - Configure Audio / Video > Audio / Video Conference Mode: Disabled